warte67/SDOM/docs/display_object_anchoring.md

 ## Hierarchical Anchoring
 Anchor calculations are recursive: each display object references its parent, which may itself be anchored to its own parent, up to the stage.
 This enables complex, nested layouts.

-## Backward Compatibility
+## Backward Compatibility & Migration
-Existing JSON and code remain compatible.
-If anchor fields are not specified, the system defaults to `top_left` anchors, preserving current behavior.
+Existing code that sets anchors programmatically remains compatible.
+Configuration files that used JSON should be converted to Lua modules (small one-to-one mappings) — see the Migration note below.

 ## Benefits
 - Flexible, responsive layouts